tarun27sh/gdb_graphs/README.md

 ![Alt text](gallery/some_library_graph.png?raw=true "")

+## New - Interactive graphs
+Click on a node and entire parent and child chain is highlighted
+// to reset -  reload page - untill I find a better way to do from JS

 ## Description
 Python command line tool to visualize function-call-flow for a C program using graphviz dot object and matplotlib.